 Rock surface roughness can influence limpets foraging by limiting their access to biofilm and affect size selection by limiting shelter availability.
 Smoother rocks facilitate access to biofilm and provide larger biofilm biomass to limpets (Hutchinson et al. 2006), and sites with lower roughness may had larger resource availability for limpets.
 In fact, the largest individuals (> 25 mm) were found at shores with smoother rocks (e.g., Saquarema, Piratininga and Itaipú).
 The use of the chain method is criticized for being coarse to reflect shelter availability for small organisms, such as limpets and littorinids (Meager & Schlacher 2013), but the correlation observed here indicates that this easily obtained measurement was useful to identify expected patterns for L. subrugosa.

-A large part of explained variability in potential prey size or density was attributed to within- and between site-level, reflecting the importance of processes at the site scale.
+A large part of explained variability in potential prey size or density was attributed to within- and among-sites level, reflecting the importance of processes at the site scale.
 Costa Verde and São Sebastião Channel have a complex contour and all sets of wave exposition, inclination, Chl-a and roughness creating variable conditions of lateral modifiers (i.e., wave exposure and temperature) acting locally and modulating bottom-up and top-down effects (Hawkins et al. 2020).
 Larger effects are easier to be evidenced in analysis (Underwood 1997) and are better represented in extreme of gradients (Bertness & Callaway 1994), as observed for Lagos subregion.
 Synergistic effects, however, may be easily explored at the transitional zones because those offer natural combinations of local-scale drivers with a relative homogeneity in temperature and productivity that are the main drivers at a larger scale.
 This way, sites between Costa Verde and Ubatuba are ideal for future experimental approaches to depicting the relative contribution of roughness and wave exposure to biotic interactions in rocky shore communities.

 The predator species S. brasiliensis abundance was positively affected by wave exposure, the same driver affecting positively mussel cover, which might be linked to a greater availability of prey (Rilov et al. 2001, Christofoletti et al. 2011b) in addition to increased recruitment.
 At the same time, mussel cover was negatively associated with whelk size.
 The absence of predation effects increases the importance of competition among sessile organisms, affecting patchiness within- and between tidal strata (Underwood 1984, Hawkins et al. 2020), and may have larger influence on prey populations.
 Still, other biotic (recruitment and competition) and anthropogenic factors not evaluated here may regulate predator populations, especially the whelk harvesting for consumption and aquarium trade practiced along the Brazilian coast (Gurjão & Lotufo 2018).